Are Medicare Advantage Plans Too Good to Be True?

 Flexibility and Freedom: A Closer Look

 For example, coverage may not follow you if you travel outside of your plan’s service area.
-Additionally, changing plans can be complicated, and may limit your ability to enroll in a Medigap plan later on.
+Additionally, changing plans could be complicated, and may limit your ability to enroll in a Medigap plan later on.

-The Complications of Changing Plans
+Possible Complications of Changing Plans

 Additionally, switching to a Medigap plan after leaving a Medicare Advantage plan may be subject to medical underwriting, potentially leading to denied coverage or higher premiums based on health conditions.